 “In prison, one of my main purposes as a Christian was to evangelise.
 We saw many conversions.
 The gospel can’t be chained!”Musse

 Musse (not his real name) was arrested and sent to prison for working as a pastor at an ‘unregistered church’.
 He spent six terrible years there – and, even before that, had been a victim of the Eritrean government’s surveillance for years.
 Amazingly, Musse managed to live for Jesus even in prison.

 “In prison, one of my main purposes as a Christian was to evangelise,” he says.
 “Of course, it is forbidden to do it openly, but we did it at night when everybody was asleep.
 We even had Bible verses we could study in secret.
 Sometimes, there were very problematic people who used to inform on us.
 They would tell the guards, ‘Musse is preaching, teaching and doing other Christian things’.
 There were people like that, yes.
 But many are passing through different frustrations and depression.
 Those people loved what we taught and shared.
 Some of them even tried to cover for us.
 We saw many conversions.
 The gospel can’t be chained!”

 Musse remains under close and constant surveillance, forced to report to his local police station regularly to show that he has not fled the country.
 Every time he goes there, he risks re-arrest.
 “Please continue praying for us,” asks his wife, Ruth (name changed).
 “We need prayers so that we live without worry and keep calm.”

 Please keep praying for your brothers and sisters in Eritrea.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors partners with the local church in Eritrea to provide practical assistance to persecuted Christians, support Bible and discipleship training, and raise awareness and prayer.
+Open Doors works through local church partners in Eritrea to provide practical assistance to persecuted Christians, support Bible and discipleship training, and raise awareness and prayer.